 “When an officer or trooper comes to a collision scene with a child involved, there’s often a lot of commotion and it’s very traumatic,” he said.
 “The stuffed animal gives them a sense of comfort and builds good rapport with the child and trooper so they won’t be afraid.”

 Once the toys are donated, they will be distributed to offices in 14 counties and from there, to the officers.

-Trace plans to continue the stuffed animal drive next year.
+Cooke plans to continue the stuffed animal drive next year.

 “I want to build on it.
 Now I know what I can improve on next time,” he said.